bhritchie/web-push/README.md

 - Add a button to generate a push notification directly from the page
 - Associate registrations with users
 - Send a real notification payload once Chrome implements it (it appears that [work has begun](https://code.google.com/p/chromium/issues/detail?id=486040) as of June 24th, 2015.
+- Try not to fail silently when there is no network connection

 ## Reading and Resources